SenseTime’s AI generates realistic deepfake videos

 The researchers acknowledge that their system could be misused or abused for “various malevolent purposes,” like media manipulation or the “dissemination of malicious propaganda.”
 As remedies, they suggest “safeguarding measures” and the enactment and enforcement of legislation to mandate edited videos be labeled as such.
 “Being at the forefront of developing creative and innovative technologies, we strive to develop methodologies to detect edited video as a countermeasure,” they wrote.
 “We also encourage the public to serve as sentinels in reporting any suspicious-looking videos to the [authorities].
 Working in concert, we shall be able to promote cutting-edge and innovative technologies without compromising the personal interest of the general public.”

-In an attempt to fight deepfakes’ spread, Facebook — along with Amazon Web Services (AWS), Microsoft, the Partnership on AI, Microsoft, and academics from Cornell Tech, MIT, University of Oxford, UC Berkeley; University of Maryland, College Park; and State University of New York at Albany — are spearheading the Deepfake Detection Challenge, which was announced in September.
-The challenge’s subsequent launch in December came after the release of a large corpus of visual deepfakes produced in collaboration with Jigsaw, Google’s internal technology incubator, which was incorporated into a benchmark freely available to researchers for synthetic video detection system development.
+In an attempt to fight deepfakes’ spread, Facebook — along with Amazon Web Services (AWS), Microsoft, the Partnership on AI, and academics from Cornell Tech; MIT; University of Oxford; UC Berkeley; University of Maryland, College Park; and State University of New York at Albany — are spearheading the Deepfake Detection Challenge, which was announced in September.
+The challenge’s launch in December came after the release of a large corpus of visual deepfakes produced in collaboration with Jigsaw, Google’s internal technology incubator, which was incorporated into a benchmark made freely available to researchers for synthetic video detection system development.
 Earlier in the year, Google made public a data set of speech containing phrases spoken by the company’s text-to-speech models, as part of the AVspoof 2019 competition to develop systems that can distinguish between real and computer-generated speech.

 Coinciding with these efforts, Facebook, Twitter, and other online platforms have pledged to implement new rules regarding the handling of AI-manipulated media.